info@nascertification.org | 866-681-NASC (6272) | Contact

 Login | Verify Certification

 Nine members of the RNFA community met in Denver in September 2019 to serve as Subject Matter Experts on the NASC Job Analysis Committee.
-They were chosen for their experience and diverse backgrounds, and enjoyed getting to know each other while discussing their day-to-day responsibilities.The group worked hard for two full days, but also enjoyed breaks in the Colorado sunshine and evening dinners out together.
+They were chosen for their experience and diverse backgrounds, and enjoyed getting to know each other while discussing their day-to-day responsibilities during two full days of meetings.
 NASC is very grateful to each member of the committee for their hard work and dedication to their profession.

 The committee members who participated in the meeting in Denver were (left to right in the above photo): Dawn Whiteside, Michael Sanudo, Sharon Van Wicklin, Andrew Peckham, Amanda Stauble, Charles Ludwig, Karen Knapp, Dawn Tammen, and Sheila Stein.
 In addition, Barbara Budinsky participated in preliminary planning prior to the meeting.